SAP-samples/upscale-commerce-custom-component/native-extension-examples/relayed-event-receptor/README.md

 Navigate to the experience editor for the experience associated with the app and a custom component to the template where the native extension component should appear.

-In the custom component configuration, enter the extension ID and a component identifier corresponding to the mapping done in relay-event-receptor.module.ts.
+In the custom component configuration, enter the extension ID and a component identifier corresponding to the mapping done in relayed-event-receptor.module.ts.
 Hit save.

 ![configure experience](../../documentation/assets/configure_experience.png)